adobe/aem-cloud-service-source-migration/packages/commons/src/conversion_report/templates/repository-modernizer-report.md

  structure, by creating the following deployment structure :
 -   The `ui.apps` package, or Code Package, contains all the code to be deployed and only deploys to `/apps`
+-   The `ui.config` package, or OSGi Configuration Package, contains all OSGi configurations
 -   The `ui.content` package, or Content Package, contains all content and configuration
 -   The `all` package is a container package that ONLY includes the `ui.apps` and `ui.content` packages as embeds